TantanThecoder/TheZeroDayZooKeepers_StarterKit/README.md

    - '-r' '--remote_path':
      The path on the SSH server where the file will be uploaded or downloaded from.(Requierd if action is 'upload' or 'download', a default remote_path can be set in config.json).

+### SSH Scripts
+The program contains a folder where you can store your own scripts made specifically for the ssh portion for quick access.
+However make sure the scripts you make follow the rough guidelines given in the example script that is part of this project, located in the `SSH_Scripts`folder in the `SSH`folder.
 ## Logging

 The application uses the `logging` module to provide comprehensive logging capabilities, which helps in monitoring and debugging.